awsdocs/aws-net-developer-guide/doc_source/retries-timeouts.rst

   :sdk-net-api-v2:`AmazonGlacierClient <TGlacierGlacierNET45>` objects.

-* The version of the SDK that targets the portable class library (PCL) sets :code:`Timeout` to the maximum value for all :sdk-net-api-v2:`AmazonS3Client <TS3S3NET45>` and :sdk-net-api-v2:`AmazonGlacierClient The following are the exceptions to the default timeout values.
+* The version of the SDK that targets the portable class library (PCL) sets :code:`Timeout` to the maximum value for all :sdk-net-api-v2:`AmazonS3Client <TS3S3NET45>` and :sdk-net-api-v2:`AmazonGlacierClient <TGlacierGlacierNET45>` objects.

+The following are the exceptions to the default timeout values.
 These values are overridden when you explicitly set the timeout values. :code:`Timeout` and :code:`ReadWriteTimeout` are set to the maximum values if the method being called uploads a stream, such as :sdk-net-api-v2:`AmazonS3Client.PutObject()